 Additional Propane Water Heaters

 In this article, we will discuss a typical water heater that many families have in their homes already; the 50-gallon propane water heater.
-Typically, heaters are run on either gas or electricity and if you are replacing your old model, most homeowners do not bother with trying to switch the fuel source.
-It can be expensive on the outset to switch from a tank water heater to a tank free unit as you may need to change your plumbing and electrical systems, however depending on your lifestyle, it may be an economical option in the long run.
+Typically, heaters are run on either gas or electricity, and if you are replacing your old model, most homeowners do not bother with trying to switch the fuel source.
+It can be expensive on the outset to turn from a tank water heater to a tank free unit as you may need to change your plumbing and electrical systems, however depending on your lifestyle, it may be an economical option in the long run.

 A standardly sized tank water heater generally holds between 40 to 60 gallons of water.
 A 50-gallon tank will be suitable for a family that requires a couple of showers a day, a few sinks of dishes and a load of washing.
 You may find that you run through 80 to 100 gallons of water per day with a large family, but that does not mean you should buy a 100-gallon water heater tank.
-Thanks to new regulations, 50-gallon tanks of heated water now are 4% more efficient than older models.
+Thanks to new regulations, 50-gallon containers of heated water now are 4% more efficient than older models.

 Propane water heaters use considerably less energy and therefore cost about half that to run when compared to electric water heaters.
 However, when you are looking to purchase your propane water heater, expect them to be more expensive at the time of purchase.
 Be aware that gas water heaters need a constant source of air and need to be vented correctly.
 Correct installation is essential for the safety of you and your family.